Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 Pros:

-- Most flexible pricing structure of any VPN here
+- Most flexible pricing structure of any VPN on this list

 - R.O.B.E.R.T. is technically impressive for a consumer product

-- Free tier is genuinely usable, not a bait-and-switch
+- Free tier is genuinely usable, not just bait

-- Stronger Linux support and developer tooling than anyone else on this list
+- Best Linux support and developer tooling around

 Cons:

-- No independent audit of the no-logs policy — a notable gap that matters
+- No independent no-logs audit — notable gap

 - Speeds can be inconsistent on less-populated servers